MarkLee7916/Chess-with-AI/README.md

 # Chess-engine
-Chess engine written using minimax with alpha beta pruning and iterative deepening.
-Front end written using the Swing framework
+Chess engine written using minimax with alpha beta pruning.
+Front end written using the Swing framework.